Monitor Refresh Rate Guide: 60Hz vs 144Hz vs 240Hz Explained + Live Hz Test

 What is response time and how is it different from refresh rate?

-Refresh rate (Hz) is how often the entire screen redraws — a monitor-level metric.
-Response time (ms GTG) is how quickly a single pixel transitions between shades — a panel-level metric.
 For high-Hz gaming, you need both: high refresh rate for smooth frame delivery and fast response time to avoid ghosting.
-The best current combination is an OLED panel (0.03ms response) at 240Hz+ — which is why QD-OLED gaming monitors have become the premium standard for competitive gaming.
+The best setup pairs an OLED panel with 240Hz+ refresh rates.
+This has made QD-OLED the premium standard for competitive players.